-Pregnancy is associated with an increase in nausea and vomiting that is thought to be because of the imbalance of hormones.
+Pregnancy is associated with increased nausea and vomiting, which is thought to be due to hormonal imbalances.
 It is also thought to be a protective mechanism against consuming any teratogenic substances.
 This phenomenon resolves by the 20th week of gestation in most cases.

 There is an increased level of all thyroid hormones; thus, pregnancy is considered a hyperthyroid state.

-Reduction in vascular resistance activates the RAAS system causing a three-fold increase in aldosterone in the first trimester and a 10-fold rise in the third trimester.
+Reduced vascular resistance activates the RAAS system, causing a three-fold increase in aldosterone in the first trimester and a 10-fold increase in the third trimester.

-The pituitary gland enlarges in pregnancy due to the proliferation of prolactin producing cells in the anterior lobe.
+The pituitary gland enlarges during pregnancy due to the proliferation of prolactin-producing cells in the anterior lobe.

 Pregnancy is a diabetogenic state associated with an increase in maternal glucose to supply the fetus and accompanying insulin resistance.

 Skeletal and bone changes

-Pregnancy is associated with reversible bone loss.
-There is increased bone turnover to supply the fetus with calcium.
+Pregnancy is associated with reversible bone loss because of increased bone turnover to supply the fetus with calcium.

 Summary of maternal changes

 The heart rate and stroke volume increase to maintain cardiac output and arterial pressure when systemic vascular resistance falls.

-The inability of red blood cell production to keep pace with increasing plasma volume causes hematocrit to fall during pregnancy and leads to physiological anemia.
+If red blood cell production cannot keep pace with increasing plasma volume, hematocrit falls during pregnancy, leading to physiological anemia.

 Maternal Changes During Parturition

 Parturition refers to the birth of the baby as a result of forceful uterine contractions.
 Two main effects that initiate such contractions are hormonal changes and mechanical factors.

 During pregnancy, the placenta produces estrogen and progesterone in excessive amounts.
 Estrogen promotes uterine contractility, while progesterone inhibits it.
-It has been hypothesized that, at the time of delivery, the ratio of estrogen to progesterone increases significantly which leads to initiation of uterine contractions.
+It has been hypothesized that, at the time of delivery, the ratio of estrogen to progesterone increases significantly, initiating uterine contractions.

 The pituitary gland of the fetus produces oxytocin, while the adrenal glands produce cortisol.
-Both of them are the uterine stimulants and initiate uterine contractions.
+Both stimulate uterine contractions.